 Featured CIP Capital Improvement Projects

-The Department of Public Works Engineering Services Division continually strives to improve and maintain our public infrastructure.
+The Department of Public Works Engineering Division continually strives to improve and maintain our public infrastructure.
 Capital improvements include road, bridge, wastewater, stormwater, airport, and other projects that serve the public’s good and help ensure safe and thriving communities.
 The listing below is a small sampling of some of the projects being planned, already in the works, or recently completed.

 Rancho Santa Fe Roundabouts: